anwarrturay/anwarrturay/README.md

 - **WasteWise** – Waste management app with education and awareness features.
 - **Loyalty Rewards Platform** – Real-time multi-tier rewards with CRM integration.
 - **Miskul** - A standard University Result generator checker.
+- **KlinMakeni** - A waste management system that's design to eradicate and incentivize citizens in makeni about wastes.

 *(Check my pinned repositories for more!)*